Oh, the joy of green lawn, green grass! Your lawn needs a good fertilizer regimen to ensure it’s happy, healthy and green, green, green.

-Liquid fertilizer is usually applied with a long spray hose.
+Liquid lawn fertilizer is usually applied with a long spray hose.
 If it’s windy, the liquid can spray off, missing your lawn.

-A Look At Granular Fertilizer
+A Look At Granular Fertilizers

 Granular fertilizer is made up of hard pellets that lay on the soil and, once watered in, break down slowly over time.

-The Advantages of Granular Fertilizer
+The Advantages of Granular Fertilizers

 Granular products come in a huge assortment of blends, so instead of a one size fits all approach, products can be customized to fit your lawn’s precise needs.

 You’ll need fewer applications.
 A properly selected granular or dry fertilizer can accomplish in four applications what it takes five or six for a liquid application to accomplish.

 Fertilizer and pesticides are not mixed together in one tank, so the pesticide goes only where your lawn needs it.

 Because the granules are released slowly over time, there’s no runoff.